charliesz/Ticklist-Climbing/README.md

         └── photo_<photo-id>-thumbnail.webp
 ```

-The ZIP export is first created locally and copied to the selected destination only after the archive has been fully closed.
+The ZIP export is created locally first and copied to the selected destination only after the archive has been fully closed.
 This prevents incomplete archives during large exports.

+Collection export operations run in the background so that the user interface remains responsive during large exports.

 ### Collection Import